BODMAS Rule

 Solution:

-Step 1: Solve the innermost bracket by addiing 9 to 7, that is, 16.
-So, the smplified expression is $[50-{3×16}]
+- Step 1: Solve the innermost bracket by adding 9 to 7, that is, 16.
+So, the simplified expression is [50-{3×16}]

-Step 2: Multiply 3 by 16, to get $[50-48]
+- Step 2: Multiply 3 by 16, to get [50-48]

-Step 3: Subtract 48 from 50 to get the final answer, i.e, $2.
+- Step 3: Subtract 48 from 50 to get the final answer, i.e., 2.

-FAQs on BODMAS
+FAQs on BODMAS Rule

-What is the Bodmas Rule in Mathematics?
+What is the Bodmas Rule in Maths?

-How Does BODMAS Rule Work?
+How does BODMAS Rule Work?

-Does BODMAS Apply When there are no Brackets?
+Does BODMAS Apply when there are no Brackets?

 Yes, even if there are no brackets, the BODMAS rule is still used.
 We need to solve the other operations in the same order.
 The next step after Brackets (B) is the order of powers or roots, followed by division, multiplication, addition, and then subtraction.

-What Does the O in Bodmas Stand for?
+What is O in Bodmas Rule?

-How to Apply Bodmas Rule?
+How to Apply the Bodmas Rule?

 The order of operations is a shorthand rule that enables you to follow the right order to solve different parts of a mathematical expression.
 It is a universal rule to solve all mathematical operations to get the correct answer.

-When Bodmas Rule is not Applicable?
+When is the Bodmas Rule not Applicable?

 BODMAS rule is not applicable to equations.
 It is applicable to mathematical expressions having more than one operator.